 There are both technical and clinical limitations.
 For technical limitations, proper attention to the location of the sample size, as well as gain, filter, and minimal angulation with annular motion, is essential for reliable velocity measurements.
 With experience, these are highly reproducible with low variability.
-Because time interval measurements are performed from different cardiac cycles, additional variability is introduced.
-This limits their application to selective clinical settings in which other Doppler measurements are not reliable.
+Because time interval measurements are performed from different cardiac cycles, additional variability is introduce limits r application to selective clinical settings i Doprer measurements are not reliable.

-There are a number of clinical settings in which annular velocity measurements and the E/e' ratio should not be used.
-In normal subjects, e' velocity is positively related to preload,98 and the E/e' ratio may not provide a reliable estimate of filling pressures.
-These individuals can be recognized by history, normal cardiac structure and function, and the earlier (or simultaneous) onset of annular e' in comparison with mitral E velocity.
+Clinical settings in which annular velocity ments and the E/e' ratio should not be used.
+In normal easu velocity is positively related to preload, 98 and the E/e' subjects, provide a reliable estimate of filling pressures.
+These dividuals can be recognized by history, normal cardiac structure and non, and the earlier (or simultaneous) onset of annular e' in comparison with mitral E velocity.
 100 Additionally, e' velocity is usually reduced in patients with significant annular calcification, surgical rings, mitral stenosis, and prosthetic mitral valves.
 It is increased in patients with moderate to severe primary MR and normal LV relaxation due to increased flow across the regurgitant valve.
 In these patients, the E/e' ratio should not be used, but the IVRT/T{E-e'} ratio can be applied.69